 Cloudbase Solutions hosts Windows Cloud Images that runs on Hyper-V, KVM, and XenServer/XCP.

 Canonical maintains an official set of Ubuntu-based images.

 Images are arranged by Ubuntu release, and by image release date, with current being the most recent.
-For example, the page that contains the most recently built image for Ubuntu 14.04 Trusty Tahr is http://cloud-images.ubuntu.com/trusty/current/.
+For example, the page that contains the most recently built image for Ubuntu 16.04 Xenial Xerus is https://cloud-images.ubuntu.com/xenial/current/.
 Scroll to the bottom of the page for links to the images that can be downloaded directly.

 If your deployment uses QEMU or KVM, we recommend using the images in qcow2 format.
-The most recent version of the 64-bit QCOW2 image for Ubuntu 14.04 is trusty-server-cloudimg-amd64-disk1.img.
+The most recent version of the 64-bit QCOW2 image for Ubuntu 16.04 is xenial-server-cloudimg-amd64-disk1.img.

 In an Ubuntu cloud image, the login account is ubuntu.